 Bacterial meningitis require additional treatment due to the risk of serious complications.
 You will remain in the hospital in intensive care to receive IV antibiotics, and our health care providers will closely monitor you for seizures, brain swelling, and coma.
 Throughout your treatment, you will be surrounded by a team of caregivers who believe in a philosophy of care, dignity, and respect.

 Enteroviruses cause the most common cases of viral meningitis on the Central Coast.
 Coughing, hand-to-mouth contact, and contact with fecal matter, such as a baby’s diaper, promote its spread.
 Common bacterial meningitis, such as strep throat, is spread through sneezing, coughing, and kissing.

 Washing your hands frequently throughout the day remains the most effective prevention tool.
 In addition, the meningococcal vaccine helps safeguard you against the most common cause of bacterial meningitis in the US.

 Protect yourself and stay healthy by taking a few preventive steps.
-Find a Doctor at Dignity Health Central Coast if you believe you have either viral or bacterial meningitis.
+Find a Doctor at Dignity Health St. John's if you believe you have either viral or bacterial meningitis.